garrandall/popular-music-data/tracks/hot-summer-nights-night.md

 And the heat felt like spotlights
 In the heart of a hot summer night

-Ooh hot summer nights
+Oh hot summer nights
-Ooh hot summer nights
+Oh hot summer nights

 Return with me to when times were best
 We were friends that could pass any test